Fire Emblem: Three Houses: Story

 One night, Byleth and Jeralt rescue three young nobles, Edelgard, Dimitri, and Claude from bandits, greatly impressing them.
 During the attack, Byleth is saved by the mysterious Sothis, who remains within them.
 Jeralt and Byleth are summoned to Garreg Mach Monastery, the home of the Church of Seiros, Fódlan's dominant religion.
 Jeralt reluctantly rejoins the Church's military arm, the Knights of Seiros, while Byleth is made a professor of the monastery's Officers Academy.
 Jeralt privately warns Byleth not to trust the Church's archbishop, Rhea.
 Byleth is then given the choice of leading one of the academy's three houses: the Black Eagles, the Blue Lions, or the Golden Deer, each populated by students from the Empire, Kingdom, and Alliance respectively.
 Byleth assumes their duties as teacher for their chosen house, training their students and leading them in battles on behalf of the Knights of Seiros.
 Byleth and their students discover frightening hints on the nature of Relics and Crests, such as a Relic thief transforming into a monster.
 Various conspiracies meddle with the monastery and plot against the Church: masked warriors called the Flame Emperor and the Death Knight, the Western branch of the Church, and a hostile cult known as "Those Who Slither in the Dark".
 Byleth thwarts an attempt to steal a powerful Hero's Relic, the Sword of the Creator.
 Unexpectedly, the Sword activates when Byleth holds it, and Rhea allows them to keep it.
+Byleth also rescues the sister of Rhea's advisor from the Death Knight and the Flame Emperor.

 Jeralt is murdered by an agent of "Those Who Slither in The Dark".
 Reading Jeralt's diary, Byleth discovers that Jeralt fled from the Church due to his suspicions of Rhea's involvement in Byleth's birth.
 Sothis is the progenitor god, who was implanted into Byleth by Rhea when they were born in an attempt to resurrect her.
 Byleth pursues the cultists responsible for Jeralt's death.
 A magical attack by one of their leaders forces Sothis to merge with Byleth, allowing them to survive and defeat the cult members with a newly empowered Sword of the Creator.
 Rhea makes a futile attempt to awaken Sothis within Byleth, but the Flame Emperor attacks the ceremony with allies from the Adrestian Empire.
 The Flame Emperor is revealed to be Edelgard, who like Byleth bears the Crest of Flames; she accuses the Church of being corrupt.
 If Byleth sides with Edelgard, they help her lead an assault on Garreg Mach.
 If they side with Rhea, Dimitri, or Claude, then they help in the defense of the monastery; Rhea is also revealed to be a dragon.
 Regardless of the side chosen, Byleth is knocked unconscious at the end of the battle and wakes up five years later, discovering that Fódlan has plunged into war as the Empire, Kingdom, Alliance, and Church battle each other.
 The routes then diverge.